marislab/pdx-mouse-subtraction/README.rst

 	# Code to prepare reference fasta and gtf (this might be inaccurate because I got the reference files from BCM):
 	bash scripts/generate_ref.sh

-	# make sure all fasta files are indexed using:
+	# make sure all reference fasta files are indexed:
 	samtools faidx <file.fasta|file.fa>

+	# make sure the fasta reference used by bwa is indexed:
+	bwa index protein_coding_canonical.T_chr.fa

 BCM-specific scripts and software:
 ==================================